oracle/terraform-provider-oci/website/docs/d/core_ip_sec_connections.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The IPSec connection's Oracle ID (OCID).
 * `state` - The IPSec connection's current state.
 * `static_routes` - Static routes to the CPE.
-At least one route must be included.
 The CIDR must not be a multicast address or class E address.

 	Example: `10.0.1.0/24`
 * `time_created` - The date and time the IPSec connection was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`